 While we are approving the building, we will also be approving you.
 This part of the process is the same regardless of whether a condo is involved or not.
 When you apply for a condo mortgage, GuardHill will need updated budgets, financials, and questionnaires from the condo for every transaction.
 This helps document any updates or changes from previous documentation on prior loans.

 FHA Condo Mortgage

 Certain condominium buildings are approved by the U.S. Department of Housing and Urban Development (HUD) for FHA loans.
 These buildings can be found on HUD’s web site here https://entp.hud.gov/idapp/html/condlook.cfm.

 As an Eagle FHA lender, GuardHill is approved to lend in all FHA approved condos.

-Non-warrantable condos are buildings that do not fit into Fannie Mae and Freddie Mac’s guidelines.
-Non-warrantable condos fall outside of lending guidelines and can be more difficult to finance through a traditional lender who stays away from mortgages outside of Fannie Mae’s guidelines.
+A non-warrantable condo is a building that does not fit into Fannie Mae and Freddie Mac’s guidelines.
+If you are purchasing a unit within a non-warrantable condo, then a non-warrantable condo loan may be right for you.
+Non-warrantable condos fall outside of the traditional lending guidelines, and may be more difficult to finance through a traditional lender who stays away from mortgages that fall outside of Fannie Mae’s guidelines.

-At GuardHill, we lend in non-warrantable condos offering you the flexibility when looking for a new home or investment.
+At GuardHill, we lend in non-warrantable condo buildings, offering you flexibility when searching for a new home or investment property.

 - A low owner occupancy rate